 4. Set Active Boat

-Back on the Active Boat screen, click ‘Refresh’ and then select the boat you will be sailing on.
+Back on the Active Boat screen, click ‘Refresh’ and then “Select Boat” to make that boat active.
 The boat list is populated by boats you have added to your profile.

 If you want to add or delete a boat, you can do so by selecting ‘Add Boat’ or ‘Edit Boat’ and then deleting it from the profile page.